The Four-Step Mortgage Process

 Once received, our Pre-Approval team will review your documents and, once approved, your Mortgage Consultant will issue your Verified Pre-Approval letter.
 Taking this step will let any seller know that you are a highly qualified buyer.

-Step 3: Mortgage Processing
+Step 3: Loan Processing

-After you have found a home, it is time to lock in your interest rate and for the processing of your loan to begin.
 Your Loan Processor will review your file and prepare an updated checklist with the documentation that will be needed to prepare your loan for underwriting.

 Along with this checklist, you will receive a Lock Package with documentation to review and e-sign.